 As I have aged, I have added skills to my resume.
 For a while, I felt like I had too many skills.
 It seems weird to type that, but it’s true.
 If you work hard and master one skill, you can then add on and master another.

-I try to make schedules and evenly divide my time, and that never works.
-I like to dive deep on ONE project and get a lot accomplished, and then move on to the next one.
+I try to make schedules and evenly divide my time.
+That never works.
+I like to dive deep into ONE project and get a lot accomplished, and then move on to the next one.